We Welcome Your Application to Join Us!

 On the trail, we’ll see great beauty and learn a lot, too.
 We’ll start north of Hanover, New Hampshire, where the views begin to open up.
 As we tackle the long days of hiking on challenging terrain, we will learn about backcountry camping, navigation, and Leave No Trace practices.
 We’ll cross paths with AT thru-hikers and become integrated into the trail’s unique culture.
 With each mile covered and each new challenge faced, we will become close through time together, stories, laughter, and fun.
 As much as the beauty and the learning, the camaraderie counts.

 Your Overland leaders will take care of you.
 They want this to be the best two weeks of your summer — maybe even your entire year.
 They will support and encourage you, guide, and teach you.
 Every step of the way.

 From the top of Mount Washington, we’ll look back proudly on all we have accomplished.
-But the Appalachian Trail Challenge is more than just hiking.
+But the Appalachian Trail Expedition is more than just hiking.
 It’s great hiking, sure, and amazing beauty, certainly, but just as importantly it’s about fun and friendship, about sharing something you enjoy doing with others in a spirited, enthusiastic, positive Overland group.

 Great Views & Great People

 Two weeks of challenge, adventure and fun on the Appalachian Trail.

 In Williamstown, we’ll check our gear, organize food supplies, and spend the night camping in town.
 The next morning, Overland support staff will drive us north past Hanover, New Hampshire, where we’ll begin our hike on the Appalachian Trail.
 Averaging about eight miles a day, we’ll get to know one another and get accustomed to backpacking.
 We will begin on rolling terrain and soon ascend to the dramatic summit of Mount Moosilauke for expansive views of the White Mountains.